yetanalytics/xapi-vlc/README.md

 - Homepage URL: Domain specific URL to identify from which system the user is located
 - API Key: Key for LRS
 - API Secret: Secret for LRS
+- API Domain: Domain address for LRS (example: localhost, will hit endpoint at /xapi/statements)
-- API URL: URL for lrs (example: http://localhost:8080/xapi/statements)
+- API Protocol: Protocol for LRS (example: http)

 4) Play a video of your choice and verify the data is flowing from the LRS.